salomondush/MakeMeals/README.md

     * Show's user currently available ingredients with an option to remove and add ingredients.
 * Recipe Screen
     * View Full Recipe Details including cooking instructions
+      - SECION 0: Shows the favorite and save button
+      - SECTION I: pull recipe information with diet, nutrition, and allergen information
+      - SECTION II: Shows categorized ingredients details (missed and used) (from get recipe by ingredients endpoint)
+      - SECTION III: recipe instructions (Get Analyzed Recipe Instructions endpoint)
+    * Saving a recipe will make a `Recipe` entry in our database with the `favorite: false`
+    * Favoriting a reciple will also make a `Recipe` entry if it does not exists with `favorite: true` (use the double tap gesture)
 * Favorites Screen
     * Shows user's favorite recipes (usermarked favorite recipes)
 * Search Screen